 Preheat oven to 450F.

-PECAN FILLING In bowl, whisk eggs, then whisk in remaining pecan filling ingredients.
+PECAN FILLING In a bowl, whisk eggs until well combined, then whisk in remaining pecan filling ingredients.
 Set aside.

-PUMPKIN FILLING In food processor, pulse pumpkin filling ingredients til smooth but don’t whip.
+PUMPKIN FILLING In a food processor, pulse pumpkin filling ingredients til smooth – just be sure not to "whip" the mixture.

-Pour pumpkin filling into crust.
-Sprinkle nuts evenly across top.
-Gently pour pecan filling over pecans, covering but not burying them.
+FILL THE PIE Pour pumpkin filling into crust.
+Arrange or sprinkle nuts evenly across the pumpkin filling.
+Work gently, pour pecan filling over pecans, covering but not burying them.

 More Thanksgiving Pie Recipes